winscripter/ArithmeticCoding/README.md

 Currently, ArithmeticCoding includes an AV1 Symbol Decoder.
 For comprehensive AV1 entropy coding support, Symbol Encoding/CDF support may be introduced in future versions.
 For now, here's how to use the symbol decoder.

+`disable_cdf_update` is a syntax element. `sz` is the input parameter for the initialization process.

 ```cs
 using ArithmeticCoding.Av1;